 Ben and Christine’s Amazing Story of Teaching Refugees in Kakuma

 Although Syrian refugees are a continued and important topic of conversation, their tragedy is not the only refugee crisis that the world is facing.
 Some of our Kinship founders live in places that have been home to displaced people for years.
-Have you ever wondered what our founders did before they … READ MORE
+Have you ever wondered what our founders did before … READ MORE

 Cambodia Has an Orphan Problem, but It Isn’t What You’re Thinking

 We want to believe that all orphan care is run by those who have children’s best interests in mind.
 But tragically, that's not always the case.
 For example, perhaps you've heard of "orphanage tourism."
 There are numerous systems just like it in place all around the world that don’t care well for … READ MORE

 Education for Girls: One Way You Can Change the World

 16 year old Nazziwa has loved education her whole life.
 It’s always been her dream to study to become a nurse.
 But tragically, the many hardships in Nazziwa’s life have stood in the way of her completing her dream.
 How so?
 Nazziwa was raised by her father and her stepmother.
 She spent years … READ MORE